 It has scaled rapidly, increasing its membership from 700 at its start, and Slack has been the engine that has driven that growth.
 Martin Eyerer, the co-CEO of Factory Berlin, says, “When we launched in 2014, a lot of our members came from the tech industry and were already using Slack, so it made sense.
 Slack also had all the functionalities we needed to create a really connected community.”

 Internally, employees use Slack to collaborate, communicate with members and measure community engagement.
-On the membership side, Slack is where relationships are made, with channels—a central place for sharing messages, tools and files—for everything from jobs to virtual meetups.
+On the membership side, Slack is where relationships are made, with channels—a central place for sharing messages, tools and files—for everything from jobs to online meetups.
 Here’s a look at how adopting Slack organisation-wide has helped Factory Berlin build a thriving ecosystem where everything and everyone is connected.

 Building team bonds and supercharging productivity